 Continuation into the Ph.D. program for students who have completed an M.A. in Classics at UCSB is not automatic but at the discretion of the faculty.
 Such admission is dependent upon proof of reading fluency in Greek and Latin and the ability to do research at the Ph.D. level.
-One member of the ladder faculty must indicate a willingness to sponsor the applicant's Ph.D. work; this implies accepting the responsibility of serving as the student's PhD mentor and advisor, normally including the expectation of directing the student's eventual dissertation.
+Students wishing to continue their studies at the Ph.D. level must submit one research paper and two letters of recommendation from ladder faculty of the department of Classics.
+In addition, one member of the ladder faculty must indicate a willingness to sponsor the applicant's Ph.D. work.
 A majority of the ladder faculty in residence must approve the application.